Rose Cross: Fellowship of the Rosy Cross

 The Fellowship of the Rosy Cross is a Christian mystical organization in England established in 1915 by A.E.
 Waite.
 It developed after the end of Independent and Rectified Rite of the Golden Dawn.
 Waite made its rites to reflect his interest in the history of the Rosicrucian Order, Freemasonry, and Christian mystical teachings through the ages.
 Most of its members were also Freemasons or theosophists.
-One of its most noted members was the novelist Ch.
-Williams who was a member from 1917 to at least 1928 and possibly later.
+One of its most noted members was the novelist Charles Williams who was a member from 1917 to at least 1928 and possibly later.

 There were plans to establish a branch in the United States, but they appear never to have been fulfilled.
 The order is still extant in England today.
 (Waite 1924) represents the brotherhood as a Christian order that dates from the Middle Ages.